-Ability to provide a pastoral or ministry leader reference that speaks to the student’s character and call to ministry.
+Ability to provide a pastoral and ministry leader reference that speaks to the student’s character and call to ministry.

 General Criteria for Participation in the Ministry Scholars Program

-Students must maintain a 3.0 minimum GPA throughout the duration of their undergraduate degree program at Bethel University's College of Arts and Sciences (CAS) and while enrolled in the M.A. in Ministry program at the Seminary.
+Students must maintain a 3.0 minimum GPA throughout the duration of their undergraduate degree program at Bethel University's College of Arts and Sciences (CAS) and while enrolled in the master's program at the Seminary.

 Because the Ministry Scholars Program utilizes a curriculum plan in which Advanced Standing with Credit Waiver is granted based upon the completion of certain pre-seminary courses taken while enrolled at CAS, students must have earned a grade of "C" or better in the respective pre-seminary courses to remain in the Ministry Scholars Program.

-Admission to the M.A. in Ministry through the Seminary is conditional on earning a Bachelor's degree from CAS with an undergraduate GPA of 3.0 and obtaining approval from the Ministry Scholars Program Director.
+Admission to the Seminary is conditional on earning a Bachelor's degree from CAS with an undergraduate GPA of 3.0 and obtaining approval from the Ministry Scholars Program Director.

 Bachelor’s Degree (Ministry Scholars)

-Ministry Scholars take up to five pre-seminary courses (totaling 15 credits) as part of their baccalaureate program (totaling a minimum of 122 credits).
+Ministry Scholars take courses from a selected list as part of their baccalaureate program (totaling a minimum of 122 credits).
 The requirements of the students major will affect whether certain pre-seminary courses count toward Electives, General Education, or their Major.